 SUNY Cortland is one of the best schools in the United States for Criminology.
 Students who get pleasure from a more slow-paced life will value the school's position in the smallish town of Cortland, New York.

-The program with the most undergrads enrolled at this school is health & physical education.
 If you're concerned about racking up too much debt, you should note that graduates leave SUNY Cortland with just $28,096 in student loans.
+This institution has a superior retention rate, with 78.0% of first years returning for their sophomore year.
 A virtual tour could be an easy way to explore SUNY Cortland.

 It is difficult to beat University of Florida if you want to pursue Criminology as a major.
 Grads of the criminology program state that they receive average early career wages of criminology and mid-career wages of $64,497.
 Looking for a big school?
 This school has more than 20,000 students on campus.